How to Pronounce Ukulele: Hawaiian/English

 After the industries of sugar and pineapple began to subside, money shifted towards tourism.
 Hawaiʻi was marketed as “paradise” and images of hula girls, Waikiki beachboys, and palm trees were sent around the world.

 Tourism is now our main industry and pays the bills, but it manifests itself heavily on the local population.
 Monetary interests are put WAY above the well-being of people or place.
 Hotels are green stamped through the permit process, bulldozing sacred sites and burial grounds along the way.
-Then, of course, hoping to protect their investment, they make beach access tough for locals and pave the smallest parking lot they can get away with.
+Then, of course, hoping to protect their investment, they make beach access tough for locals and provide the smallest parking lot they can get away with.

 At the end of the day, Hawaiʻi’s infrastructure can’t even come close to keeping up with the hyper-inflated visitor population.
 As a result, roads are in terrible shape, water tables are falling at frightening rates, AirBnBs are creating a housing shortage, and we import 90% of our food.